gardener-attic/component-spec/doc/proposal/in-progress/07-signing.md

 After the digest for the normalised component-descriptor is calculated, it can be signed using RSASSA-PKCS1-V1_5 as signature.algorithm.
 The corresponding signature is stored hex encoded in signature.value with a mediaType of application/vnd.ocm.signature.rsa.

-### Signing Server

-- Signing Server provides 1 endpoint "/sign" which directly signs the bytes of the request body with RSA

-- Component CLI sends Digest of CD to Signing Server and adds the returned signature in PEM format to the CD

 ## Verification Algorithm

 Verifying a component-descriptor consits of three steps.
 Failing any step **MUST** fail the validation.